 Defense: provide a way to break grabs via some keystroke combination, and have a status area that shows which client is getting input.
-(See the section called "Map-Window").
+(See MapWindow ).

 Theft: resource ID guessing (grab-window, confine-to, cursor).

 Defense: send Window or Cursor error.